sjbennett123/polarlarp/content/policies/transform.md

 - Non-Corporeal Form
 - Planar Asylum (Grants ability to 5 people, Own Type) x3-No Component Cost
 - Planar Rift x3 (Self, Own Type)-No Component Cost
-- Interpalar Conduit (Self, Own Type) x3-No Component Cost
+- Interplanar Conduit (Self, Own Type) x3-No Component Cost
 - Interplanar Travel (Self, Own Type) x3-No Component Cost
 - Cloak Command x3
 - Cloak Binding x3

 **Lesser Fae Curse**: Remove/Curse of the Beholder x3 (Unseelie Only)-This curse causes the player see at random intervals hallucinations of horrible, nameless monsters in the place of players.
 Hallucination monsters cannot be specific monsters from the monster database like Troll or Death Knight.
 They can be described in such a manner as to not confuse the player with other monster types: “Having a thousand tentacles and yellow bile coming out of every orifice,” “Thirty blood red eyes protruding from a tortoise shell and crab legs for feet,” “like an inside-out melon gliding on it’s own puss,” and so on.
 This effect can take place twice on one game day and lasts for five minutes intervals.

 Incant: “With the eyes of ancients, I curse you to see the world through a darkened veil.”

 **Lesser Fae Curse**: Remove/Litany Curse x3 (Seelie Only)-This curse causes the player to say a specific phrase at designated periods until removed.
 The phrase can be up to thirty words of the NPC’s choice (NPC must write it down for the player to use as a cheat sheet).
 The phrase is keyed off to an event rather that a specific time.
 You can’t tell the player to say the phrase at 5:30 PM, but you can tell them to say the phrase the first time they see the Regent every day or when the main course of the feast is given to them.
 Players cannot whisper the phrase, they must say it so at least one person can hear it.
 The phrase is delivered immediately upon the event that cues the curse.
 The player only has to say the litany once.

-Incant: “By my wagging tongue, I curse you to say <phrase here and description when>“
+​	**Incant**: “By my wagging tongue, I curse you to say <phrase here and description when>“

 **Lesser Fae Curse**: Remove/Curse of Disgust x3 (Shadow Court Only)-This curse causes the recipient to become disgusted by a given object, person, or action.
 Each time the cursed individual sees the object of his disgust they must role-play intense disgust and physical discomfort over it.

-Incant: "Since you offend me, I curse you to be offended by the sight of <item>"
+​	**Incant**: "Since you offend me, I curse you to be offended by the sight of <item>"

 **Lesser Fae Curse**: Remove/Curse of Greed x3 (Neutral Only)This curse causes the recipient to be overcome with greed, they will always claim any treasure for themselves and not be willing to share money or jewelry.
 They will become covetous of others valuables and may plot to steal them if they so choose.

-Incant: "By the hoard of the miser, I curse you to desire all riches"
-Lesser Fae Curses are intended to force a role-play condition onto a character using the power of the Fae connection via transform.
+**	Incant**: "By the hoard of the miser, I curse you to desire all riches" Lesser Fae Curses are intended to force a role-play condition onto a character using the power of the Fae connection via transform.

 ## Magical Beasts

 (Lycan, Giant, Mind Flayer, Beholder, Hydra, Dragon, Phoenix)

+### All Characters with an Magical Beasts Transform

-- All Magical Beasts gain 30 natural armor
+- 30 natural armor
+- Innate Magic Aura
+- Battle Magic Return x3

 ### Greater(7th)

 - +30 body
 - +3 Superhuman Strength
-- Type Specific Ability
-- Innate Magic Aura
-- Battle Magic Return x3

 ### High(8th)
 - +60 body
 - +6 Superhuman Strength
-- Type Specific Ability
-- Innate Magic Aura
-- Battle Magic Return x3

 ### Master(9th)

 - +90 body
 - +9 Superhuman Strength
-- Type Specific Ability
-- Innate Magic Aura
-- Battle Magic Return x3

 ### Magical Beasts Skill Pool